 Best Mother's Day flowers in 2023 you can buy online

 It's high time to schedule a Mother's Day flower delivery.
 If last year was any judge, flower delivery slots for Mother's Day will fill up long before the big day, May 14.
-And if you're worried about price, don't be.
+And if you're worried about the price, don't be.
 You can get a sweet-smelling (and very pretty!) deal for as little as $40.
-You can even focus on her favorite color; we've got options that cover the whole rainbow, from pastels to jewel tones to dazzling brights.
+You can even focus on her favorite color.
+We've got options that cover the whole rainbow, from pastels to jewel tones to dazzling brights.

 So don't wait until the last minute.
-We've found beautiful options from UrbanStems, ProFlowers and more that any mother will love, ahead.
+We've found beautiful bouquet options from UrbanStems, ProFlowers and more that any mother will love.

 Beautiful sunflower bouquet for Mom: ProFlowers Full Nest Bouquet, $65